Types of psychotherapy

-All psychotherapists and psychotherapeutic counsellors are equipped to support you with challenges such as depression, anxiety, addiction, or trauma, or with life events such as childbirth, divorce, bereavement, or the loss of a job.
+All psychotherapists and psychotherapeutic counsellors can support you with challenges such as depression, anxiety, addiction or trauma, or with life events such as childbirth, divorce, bereavement or the loss of a job.
 But there are many different approaches in which qualified therapists specialise.

 You certainly don’t need to understand them all.
 The important thing is to reach out to someone you think might be a good fit.